-It is our aim at Outwood to encourage all our children to become confident and enthusiastic readers; we actively promote a love of reading.
+It is our aim at Outwood, to encourage all our children to become confident and enthusiastic readers; we actively promote a love of reading.
 We encourage our children to read and to enjoy looking at a variety of fiction and non-fiction books.
 Book bag books and library books are taken home to share with parents which supports the children's reading progress and love of books.
-Children in KS2 have daily guided reading time for 30 minutes which develops their comprehension skills of prediction, inference, retrieval, explanation, summarising and vocabulary.
+Children in KS2 have daily guided reading time, using the Talk4Reading approach, for 30 minutes which develops their comprehension skills of prediction, inference, retrieval, explanation, summarising and vocabulary.
 An appreciation of literature is achieved by ensuring that children are introduced to a wide range of texts.
 All year groups have dedicated story time built into their time table when well-chosen books are read, with enthusiasm and expression, to the children.
-KS2 also once a week, have access to First News a digital newspaper designed for children.
+KS2 also have access to First News, a newspaper designed for children.
 Library time is allocated to each class where the skills of how to use a library are taught as well as books being shared with the children.

-Please take a look at our dedicated reading and Phonics page.
+Please take a look at our dedicated Reading and Phonics page.